Abhilash-Ponnachan/rust-study/readme.md

 A _Compound Type_ can contain/group multiple values into one. _Rust_ has two primitive _compound types_ - **Tuples** and **Arrays**

 - **Tuples**
   A _tuple_ is a grouping together of multiple values into one collection.
 It can group together values of _different types_.
 Once declared it is fixed in size and cannot grow.
 The values can be changed if it is declared mutable though.
-_Tuple_ literals are decalred by enclosing the values in prantheses separated by commas -
+  _Tuple_ literals are declared by enclosing the values in parentheses separated by commas -

     ```rust
     let rec = ("Alan", 1001, 75.3);
     ```
-    If we wish to decalre the types of the vlaues within the declaration we can do so by specifying them in parantheses as a type for the variable -
+    If we wish to decalre the types of the vlaues within the declaration we can do so by specifying them in parentheses as a type for the variable -
     ```rust
     let rec: (&'static str, i32, f32) = ("Alan", 1001, 75.3);
     ```
     _Note: the `&'static str` stands for a `slice` of `str` type with `ststic` lifetime, i.e. `string literal`._

     To access the elements of a _tuple_ we can use either the _dot syntax (.\<index>)_ OR _destructuring_.
     ```rust
     let mut rec = ("Alan", 1001, 78.6);